 A copy of the final audit of the collaborative, including an accounting of assets and liabilities of the collaborative and the disposition of same.

-(b) The collaborative shall comply with the closing procedures established by the Department in guidelines.
+(b) Comply with the closing procedures established by the Department in guidelines.

 50.12: General Provisions

-(1) Waivers: Upon written request from a collaborative or member district, the Commissioner may waive the applicability of one or more provisions of 603 CMR 50.00, upon certification that the collaborative or member district has made a good faith effort to comply with said provisions.
+(1) Waivers: Upon written request from a collaborative or member district, the Commissioner may waive the applicability of one or more provisions of 603 CMR 50.00, upon certification that the collaborative or member district has made a good faith effort to comply with said provisions or has presented a reasonable alternative to the Commissioner.
 The waiver request shall include sufficient documentation to support the need for relief.
 Waivers of 603 CMR 50.00 shall be considered only under circumstances the Commissioner deems exceptional and shall be granted only to the extent allowed by law.

 (2) State Ethics Law: Collaborative board members and employees shall be public employees subject to M.G.L. c.
 268A.

-(3) Implementation Dates: All existing appointed representatives to collaborative boards of directors in existence as of March 2, 2012 shall complete the training set forth in 603 CMR 50.05 by June 30, 2013.

 (3) Related Organizations:

 (a) No appointed representative shall serve on the board of directors or as an officer or employee of a related for-profit or non-profit organization.